SeeSaw is a great music teaching app for the elementary music classroom

-SeeSaw is an awesome music teaching app.
-Well, you can use it to teach just about anything, but I love to include it in our music teaching curriculum kits.
+SeeSaw is one of my favorite music teaching apps.
+You can use it to teach just about anything, but I love to include it in our music teaching curriculum kits.
 This is one of the SeeSaw activities included in our Brush, Brush, Brush unit with SteveSongs.

 What is SeeSaw?

 SeeSaw is a web-based platform and app which allows students to create their very own digital portfolio.
 Teachers can create assignments or activities, and students can complete them using tools like drawing, video, audio, and text.

 Is SeeSaw one of the popular music teaching apps?

 Over 10M teachers, students, and family members use SeeSaw every month across more than 75% of schools in the U.S. Your work at Seesaw will have broad reach and meaningful impact.